Conservation and Permaculure Internship & Volunteering in Thailand

 Weekends are yours to enjoy.
 Krabi is world-renowned for its beaches, limestone cliffs, hot springs, and national parks, and participants often spend weekends hiking, kayaking, or joining cultural activities such as cooking classes, temple visits, or ethical elephant encounters.
 Others use the time for rest, journaling, or short trips to nearby provinces.
 Meals and transport on weekends are not included, giving you full flexibility to explore at your own pace.

-Accommodation
+Accommodation in Krabi

 the base